HORTGRO Bursary South Africa 2024 – 2025

-The bursary award will cover the following expenses: tuition fees (up to a limited amount), accommodation on tertiary campus and prescribed books (up to a limited amount).
+The bursary will provide cover for the following expenses: tuition fees (up to a limited amount), accommodation on tertiary campus and prescribed books (up to a limited amount).

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Studying (or intend on studying) in one of the aforementioned fields
+- You must be studying or intend on studying within one of the aforementioned fields

-- Studying (or registered to study) at a recognised tertiary institution in South Africa
+- You must study or registered to study at a recognised tertiary institution in South Africa

-- Meet the admission requirements for your chosen course of study
+- You must meet the admission requirements for your chosen course of study

 Download and complete the HORTGRO Bursary Application Form (.pdf)